Basics: How WordPress handles blog posts and archives

 3. Each Post has its own page

 Each blog post has its own single Post page with the title, the author and date (unless hidden), the featured image if there is one, and the full content of the post.
 For example, the following screenshot shows the Post featured image at the top, the Author and Date under the title, and the Post content area, which includes the part of the post written inside the WordPress text editor, which includes a left-aligned image in this case.
 A single post may have other features, such as Previous and Next buttons to navigate the Posts and a sidebar with various WordPress Post widgets.

 Note: In the Beaver Builder Theme, you configure the sidebars, metadata, and other aspects of how these Post and archive pages are displayed in Appearance > Customize > Content.

 4. Index and archive pages display the featured image and text excerpt from Posts, not other images

 When you create a Post, you have the option to set a Featured Image.
 This Featured Image is displayed along with the title and usually a content excerpt on the generated index and archive pages.
-If you add other media (such as images or videos) in the content area of your Post (whether the Post page used Page Builder or not), they will not be displayed on the index or archive page.
+If you add other media (such as images or videos) in the content area of your Post (whether the Post is laid out in Beaver Builder or not), they will not be displayed on the index or archive page.
 For example, here's a single Post with an image embedded into the content area:

 That embedded image does not show up on the archive page, as shown in the following screenshot.

 Note: Content from shortcodes inserted into posts that weren't edited with Beaver Builder will also not appear in index and archive summaries.